MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Migrate labels from Secure Islands and other labeling solutions

 This configuration option is currently in preview and is subject to change.
-In addition, this configuration option requires the preview version of the client.
+In addition, this configuration option requires the preview version of the client or the Azure Information Protection scanner.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.